huggingface/blog/stable_diffusion_inference_intel.md

 ## The Diffusers library

-The [Diffusers](https://huggingface.co/docs/diffusers/index) library makes it extremely simple to generate images with Stable Diffusion.
+The [Diffusers](https://huggingface.co/docs/diffusers/index) library makes it extremely simple to generate images with Stable Diffusion models.
 If you're not familiar with these models, here's a great [illustrated introduction](https://jalammar.github.io/illustrated-stable-diffusion/).

 First, let's create a virtual environment with the required libraries: Transformers, Diffusers, Accelerate, and PyTorch.